-Internal transactions transactions between the associated entity and the branches it is reporting for receipts of related body corporates of the associated entity transactions between branches within the associated entity transfers between an associated entity's bank accounts, for example: a transfer from the associated entity's bank account to a branch's bank account a transfer between bank accounts both held by the associated entity a transfer from a transaction account to a term deposit account.
-Penalty Unit In accordance with subsection 4AA(1A) of the Crimes Act 1914 a penalty unit is indexed annually.
-Period of disclosure Annual returns cover a financial year, that is, the period from 1 July to 30 June.
-Political campaigner A person or entity that is registered with the AEC as a political campaigner.
-A person or entity is required to register as a political campaigner when their electoral expenditure during the current, or in any of the previous three financial years, was \$500,000 or more, or electoral expenditure during the year was \$100,000 or more and during the previous financial year their electoral expenditure was a least two-thirds of the revenue for that year.
-A political campaigner that has branches is treated as a single political campaigner.
+In accordance with subsection 4AA(1A) of the Crimes Act 1914 a

+Significant third party A person or entity that is registered with the AEC as a significant third party.
+A person or entity is required to register as a significant third party when: electoral expenditure exceeds \$250,000 during that financial year, or any one of the previous three financial years; or electoral expenditure is at least equal to the disclosure threshold during that financial year and electoral expenditure during the previous financial year was at least one third of the revenue of the person or entity for that year; or during that financial year the person or entity operates for the dominant purpose of fundraising amounts: the aggregate of which is at least equal to the disclosure threshold; and that are for the purpose of incurring electoral expenditure or that are to be gifted to another person or entity for the purpose of incurring electoral expenditure.
+A significant third party that has branches is treated as a single significant third party.
 Political entity A registered political party, a State branch of a registered political party, a candidate in an election or by-election, or member of a Senate group.
-Public inspection Disclosure returns are available for inspection by the public at https://transparency.aec.gov.au/ , through public access terminals in AEC State Offices located in each state and territory capital city and at the AEC National Office in Canberra.
+Public inspection Disclosure returns are available for inspection by the public at https://transparency.aec.gov.au/.
 Annual returns are made available from the first working day in February each year.
 Registered political party For the purpose of this guide, this term refers to a political party registered with the AEC, or any state or territory branch of a federally registered political party.
 Registration with a state or territory electoral authority does not confer federal registration.
 Related body corporate Section 50 of the Corporations Act 2001 provides that where a body corporate is: a holding company of another body corporate a subsidiary of another body corporate or a subsidiary of a holding company of another body corporate the first-mentioned body and the other body are 'related' to each other.
-Transactions of related body corporates should be consolidated when determining whether the disclosure threshold has been reached. determining whether the disclosure threshold has been reached.
+Transactions of related body corporates should be consolidated when determining whether the disclosure threshold has been reached.

 State branch A branch or division of a federally registered political party organised on the basis of a state or territory.
 State branches are treated as separate political parties for funding and disclosure purposes.
 Third party A person or organisation who incurs electoral expenditure above the disclosure threshold.
-Other than political entities, members of the House of Representatives or the Senate, and is not required to register and is not registered as a political campaigner.
+Other than political entities, members of the House of Representatives or the Senate, and is not required to register and is not registered as a significant third party.
 Volunteer labour A service provided free of charge to a party by an office holder of the party or a party member, or any other person where that service is not one for which that person normally receives payment.
 Volunteer labour provided to a registered political party does not need to be disclosed as a gift by that person or the registered political party.
 Examples of volunteer labour could include: the donation of legal advice by a solicitor who is a party member a person handing out how-to-vote cards.